cronvel/rest-query/README.md

 * a PATCH request on a document or a document part
 * a PUT request on a subpart of a document (it's internally transformed into a PATCH request)
-* executed before the document is modified, if it fails (i.e. trigger its callback with an error), the modification is aborted
+* executed before the document is modified, if it rejects the modification is aborted

 The `context.incomingPatch` contains the patch about to be issued: it can be altered by the hook.